REG CPA Exam 2026: Syllabus, Pass Rates & Study Plan

 How hard is REG for Indian CAs?

 REG is the section adaptive prep is built for: a large syllabus, heavy memorisation, hundreds of rules with no intuitive anchor, and a constant need to find your weak areas fast.
-Surgent CPA Review's A.S.A.P. technology diagnoses where you are losing marks โ say, partnership basis or AMT โ and concentrates drilling there instead of making you re-grind topics you already know.
+The Eduyush CPA course is built on Surgent's adaptive A.S.A.P. platform, which diagnoses where you are losing marks β say, partnership basis or AMT β and concentrates drilling there instead of making you re-grind topics you already know.
+Eduyush delivers it with India-specific pricing (βΉ32,000, roughly $330 at βΉ97/USD) and a question bank of 9,000+ MCQs and 500+ simulations.
 For an ICAI-trained candidate starting US tax from zero, that targeting is the difference between 200 wasted hours and a focused pass.
-See how it fits the full pathway on the Eduyush CPA course page.
+Read more on how Eduyush delivers Surgent in India.

 How long does REG take to study?